idiocc/http/README.md

 🦅  Executed 5 tests: 2 errors.
 ```
 </td></tr>
-<tr><td colspan="2">The output shows how tests with listeners which did not handle errors fail, so did the tests with listeners that did not end the request.
-The <code>handled</code> test suite (on the right above), wraps the plain listener in another listener that always closed the connection and caught errors, setting the status code to <code>500</code>, so that all tests passed there.
-The strategy is similar to the <code>start</code> method, but allows to implement the custom handler.</td></tr>
+<tr><td colspan="2">The output shows how tests with listeners that did not handle errors fail, so did the tests with listeners that did not end the request.
+The <code>handled</code> test suite (on the right above), wraps the plain listener in a middleware that closed the connection and caught errors, setting the status code to <code>500</code>, therefore all tests passed there.
+The strategy is similar to the <code>start</code> method, but allows to implement a custom handler.</td></tr>
 </table>

 <p align="center"><a href="#table-of-contents"><img src=".documentary/section-breaks/4.svg?sanitize=true" width="25"></a></p>